 I also had a request to test plain copy paper, so I added that in, along with a smooth white cardstock, because why not?

-I tested all five on a piece of polyester fabric.
-I’ve found having a few yards of this fabric around is SO helpful when doing sublimation crafting, since what you print is not what you transfer.
+I’ve found having a few yards of polyester fabric is SO helpful when doing sublimation crafting, since what you print is not what you transfer.
 This gives me the ability to do a test transfer on the fabric before using my more expensive blank/substrate.
 Highly recommend getting a few yards and using it for practice!

-A caveat: I only tested this single color wheel image on a single substrate (polyester fabric) printed with my converted Epson printer.
-You may have different results with a different image, a different substrate, or different printer.
 Sublimation printing is one of those crafts that can really change depending on these three factors.
-You can always run this same test yourself if you want to figure out which is the best for your particular set-up.
+I suggest you run this same test yourself if you want to figure out which is the best for your particular set-up.

 Join our Sublimation Made Simple Facebook group for tips, tricks, support, and resources!